Frequently Asked Questions

 We are thrilled to announce that Dr. Chandra Owenby Hopkins has been named as our first Dean of the Converse College for Women, effective July 1, 2021.
 Over the next year, Dr. Hopkins will be working with the student experience transition committee to develop the programming and structure of our women’s college under the Converse University umbrella.
 She will be continuing her faculty responsibilities in the Theatre department while serving as Dean.
 Please join me in congratulating Dr. Hopkins in her new role.
 You can read more about her experience and responsibilities here.

 Committees formed in February were charged with thoughtfully and deliberately addressing the transition in areas such as traditions, athletics, student life, housing and security, classroom environment, communications, and more, and their work will continue.
-Members of these committees represent Converse students, faculty, staff, alumnae/i, Board of Trustees, and community members.
+Members of these committees represent Converse students, faculty, staff, alumni, Board of Trustees, and community members.

 The four committees are: Classroom Environment; Alumni, Community, and Donor Communications and Relations; Recruitment and Admissions Communications; and Student Experience.
 The committees will continue to examine the transition areas in-depth and will be meeting over the summer and through next year, providing reports and recommendations to the senior administrators at Converse and to the Board of Trustees.